robertmsale/ClientServerChatApp/README.md

 ## IMPORTANT NOTE

 Because this program disables echo and canonical input on stdin, using `CTRL+C` does not work, so running these in their own tmux session is highly recommended so you can `CTRL+b x y` to terminate the program in case a deadlock occurs.
+Or if running from the convenient build script just detaching will kill the processes.

+## Special Considerations

+In `pch.h` there is `using SocketSizeType = char;`.
+What's special about this is if you change it to another integer type it will automatically alter the TCP send and receive methods in the client and the server.
+Currently the max message size is 255 because it's a `char`, but setting it to `short` will raise the max message size to 65535 and the partial message loop will read two bytes instead of just one 🤓.